cmark0v/linux_hax/linuxhax.rst

 - ``$?`` - exit value/signal from prev command (0 if success which you manually throw in scripts with ``exit 0``
 - ``alias`` - it is a command that tells the shell to make a macro for other commands, generally default bashrc will have some use of it and generally anything you want to do like this is done better with a function def
 - ``env`` shows your env
-- ``export`` -declare env var for remainder of session until u close this shell
+- ``export`` - declare env var for remainder of session until u close this shell
 - ``jobs`` - lists the jobs in shell(if you have paused with ctrl-z) with jobid
 - ``bg <jobid>`` and ``fg <jobid>`` - background a paused job or foreground a paused job respectively.